Before a flourishing commons, exists a tragedy…

 Transformation is a difficult process.
 Having someone by your side to support you during challenging times of your life journey is beneficial.
 I am here to support socially and ecologically determined individuals build a spiritual foundation to contribute to mindful and compassionate change.

-With a background that spans across the social sciences, environmental ethics, ecopsychology and existential phenomenology, I understand well the challenges that young people face today.
+With a background that spans across the social sciences, environmental ethics, ecopsychology and existential phenomenology, and the wisdom gained from my own difficult spiritual journey , I understand well the challenges that young people face today.
 Whether you are a graduate student striving to do meaningful research within hegemonic academic traditions or a young professional (in landscape architecture or planning) wanting to push the boundaries of status-quo business practices, at the same time dealing with your share of social-ecological distress, eco-spiritual coaching can give you new perspectives about life and work.

 My coaching approach takes into consideration seven important facets of being at home in the world: acceptance, belonging, embodiment, narrative, courage, compassion, and praxis.